"Does Medicaid cover Ensure? What about Boost?"

 The frequency of use (e.g., how many times per day)

-Read more: Understanding Pediatric Nutritional Drinks
+Types of Pediatric Nutritional Drinks Covered

 Medicaid can cover a variety of nutritional products, including specialized formulas, high-calorie nutritional drinks like Boost or Ensure, and thickeners for children with swallowing difficulties.
 The specific product covered depends on your child's medical needs as documented by their physician.